 The total cost of the election to the Town Council was just under £46,000 (up from £32,000 in 2019).
 At a later Town Council meeting, Cllr Richard Dickson commented; “Democracy is a costly business”.

 Alison Firth, former Town councillor from 2019 to 2023, and Mayor (2019-2020), easily retained the seat for the Greens, with a huge majority of 419, capturing more than 40% of the vote.
-This by-election was called due the resignation of Lara Cron who was leaving the area.

 The victor went on social media saying that it was not just a victory for me, but for everyone in our community who placed their trust in me with their vote.
 She added; I want to give special thanks to my fabulous Green team colleagues, who worked so hard – knocking on doors, making deliveries, and keeping the Green message strong.
-And I especially want to thank Lara Cron for her excellent work in this role; I’m proud to follow in her footsteps.
+And I especially want to thank Lara Cron for her excellent work in this role, I’m proud to follow in her footsteps.

-Polling stations used fo the election were at the former school in Leyes lane, St. Barnabas church, St. Nicholas Church and the Wardens Cricket Club.
+Polling stations used fo the election were at the former school in Leyes Lane, St. Barnabas church, St. Nicholas Church and the Wardens Cricket Club.

 The old school in Leyes Lane was put to some use!